The 34 Best Super-Curricular Activities for Applicants to Top Universities

 14. Perform scientific experiments and studies at home

 You don’t need a lab to perform scientific experiments and studies; these can be carried out in the comfort of your own home.
 Approach such studies and experiments as though you were doing them for school, and you’ll soon start to develop sound scientific principles and methods.
 For Biology, for example, you could observe the nature in your back garden and how it changes throughout the year, being scientific about it of course: writing down your observations and recording exact numbers of different species and how they vary throughout the year, such as birds, butterflies and so on.
 Ideally, blog about your studies as evidence that you’ve done them.
 You could even contribute your findings to a wider study, such as those run by the RSPB or Butterfly Conservation.

 15. Subscribe to scientific publications

-Keep abreast of scientific developments ready to talk about them in interviews by subscribing to reputable scientific publications and journals such as New Scientist, Scientific American, Nature and so on.
+Keep abreast of scientific develpments ready to talk about them in interviews by subscribing to reputable scientific publications and journals such as New Scientist, Scientific American, Nature and so on.

 16. Visit science museums